mlte-team/a2it/framework/appendix/appendix_SDMT_s3.md

 #### Questions:
 * How is an adversary most likely going to attempt to break your model?
 * What would be the most dangerous method an adversary could use to break your model?
-* Did you consider different types and natures of vulnerabilities such as data pollution, physical infrastructure, and cyber attacks? ([Hendrycks et al. 2021](https://arxiv.org/pdf/2109.13916.pdf))
+* Did you consider different types and natures of vulnerabilities such as data pollution, physical infrastructure, and cyber-attacks? ([Hendrycks et al. 2021](https://arxiv.org/pdf/2109.13916.pdf))
 * What is the threat of evasion attacks, poisoning attacks, extraction attacks, and inference attacks, and does the model need to be prepared to address these? ([ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox))
 * Did you consult with the systems team to put measures in place to ensure integrity and resilience of the system against attacks?